 The Office of the Public Guardian (OPG) is an independent body working to protect the rights and interests of children and young people in out-of-home care, such as foster care, kinship care, residential care, youth detention or other supported accommodation.

-Community visitors and OPG child advocates are independent from Child Safety, and can help children and young people in the child protection system in different ways.
 Community visitors visit children and young people in out-of-home care to check if their needs are being met.
 They can help you get information and help solve problems you may be experiencing in care.
 They can also help you get the support services you may need.
+For more information see the Office of the Public Guardian website

 Child advocates are lawyers who can help protect your rights and make sure you have a say in decisions affecting you and your care arrangements—including decisions being made by the Childrens Court or QCAT.
 They may be able to help you apply to the Childrens Court or QCAT to change a child protection order or review a decision by Child Safety.